Miele Triflex HX1 vs. Dyson V15 Detect

 It has more tools, technology, and better cleaning performance on both surfaces.

-The only reason I’d recommend the Triflex HX1 is the price, above-average carpet cleaning performance, and self-standing feature, but that’s it.
+The only reason I’d recommend the Triflex HX1 is its price, above-average carpet-cleaning performance, and self-standing feature, but that’s it.

-Not having a soft roller attachment hinders its performance on hard floors since it snowplows large debris piles.
+Not having a soft roller attachment hinders its performance on hard floors, as it creates large debris piles.

 Also, the bulky frame limits its reach underneath furniture.
 Its default configuration almost has an upright vacuum feel, which is cumbersome to steer and heavy.